robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	St George Dragons         (home) to beat 	Wests Tigers              (away) with a probability of 	87.66%

 Robs Elo predicts 	Sydney Roosters           (away) to beat 	Gold Coast Titans         (home) with a probability of 	64.13%

+### Round 19 (generated 16/07/2018)

+Robs Elo predicts 	Parramatta Eels           (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	54.92%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Canberra Raiders          (away) with a probability of 	74.44%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Penrith Panthers          (away) with a probability of 	62.86%

+Robs Elo predicts 	Newcastle Knights         (home) to beat 	Gold Coast Titans         (away) with a probability of 	51.43%

+Robs Elo predicts 	South Sydney Rabbitohs    (away) to beat 	Wests Tigers              (home) with a probability of 	77.52%

+Robs Elo predicts 	St George Dragons         (away) to beat 	North Queensland Cowboys  (home) with a probability of 	57.83%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	New Zealand Warriors      (home) with a probability of 	54.43%

+Robs Elo predicts 	Sydney Roosters           (away) to beat 	Manly Sea Eagles          (home) with a probability of 	67.78%